 - Flexibility: Before signing up for a credit card, make sure it’s not too restrictive when it comes to exchanging your points for rewards.
 For example, some cards limit the airlines you can fly on, while others offer a wide array of choices.
 Also, it’s important to know whether or not unused points expire after a certain period of time, or whether you can save them up indefinitely.

 Keeping those considerations in mind will help you make a better choice.
 But before you fill out that online application, ask yourself these questions:

 - Will this card help me achieve my travel goals?
 It’s important to think about where you want to go (and how you want to get there).
 Knowing that will help you select the right card to achieve your goal in the least possible amount of time.
-The Beginner’s Guide to Travel Hacking Hawaii will show you why it’s OK to dream big with your rewards travel plans.

 - Will I keep this card for the long-term?
 A good rule to follow is to never do anything that will hurt your credit score.
 That means you should only apply for cards you want to keep (because closing credit accounts can have a negative impact).

 - Can I hit the minimum spending requirement necessary for earning the sign-up bonus without causing myself financial harm?
 Bonuses are the fastest way to earn points.
 However, you almost always have to spend a certain amount within a certain period of time in order to actually earn them.
 Before applying, you need to determine whether or not you can realistically hit the bonus threshold without spending outside of your budget.